quinndoan/ESP32_Wifi/README.md

 ## Example Output

-There is the console output for this example:
+There is the console output for SoftAP Mode:

 ```
 I (917) phy: phy_version: 3960, 5211945, Jul 18 2018, 10:40:07, 0, 0